Jamie Raskin: Personal life

 Raskin is married to Sarah Bloom Raskin, who served as the Maryland Commissioner of Financial Regulation from 2007 to 2010.
 They live in Takoma Park, Maryland.
 President Barack Obama nominated Bloom Raskin to the Federal Reserve Board on April 28, 2010.
 On October 4, 2010, she was sworn in as a governor of the Federal Reserve Board by Fed Chairman Ben Bernanke.
 President Joe Biden nominated her for chair of the Federal Reserve Board, but Republicans boycotted her committee hearing and Joe Manchin opposed her because of her views on the use of monetary policy to address climate change.
 Given that stalemate, she withdrew her nomination.
 She served as the United States Deputy Secretary of the Treasury from March 19, 2014, to January 20, 2017.

 The Raskins have two daughters, Hannah and Tabitha, and had a son named Tommy.
 On December 31, 2020, Raskin's office announced that his son Tommy, a graduate of Montgomery Blair High School, a graduate of Amherst College, and a second-year student at Harvard Law School, had died at the age of 25.
 On January 4, 2021, Raskin and his wife posted a tribute to their son online that stated that, after a prolonged battle with depression, he had died by suicide.
 In a farewell note, Tommy said, "Please forgive me.
 My illness won today.
 Look after each other, the animals, and the global poor.
 All my love, Tommy."
 Tommy was buried on January 5, 2021.
 The next day, Raskin was in the Capitol with his daughter and son-in-law during the Capitol attack.
 Hours later, he began drafting an article of impeachment against President Trump, and six days later, House Speaker Nancy Pelosi named Raskin the lead manager of Trump's second impeachment.
 His 2022 book Unthinkable: Trauma, Truth, and the Trials of American Democracy focuses on his son's life and his preparation for the impeachment trial.
 He was also the subject of a MSNBC documentary film titled "Love & The Constitution", which covered his first three years in Congress and his fight to uphold the constitution during Trump's presidency.
-The film also captured the loss of his son and Raskin’s appointment as lead impeachment manager in Trump's second impeachment trial.
+The film also captured the loss of his son and Raskin's appointment as lead impeachment manager in Trump's second impeachment trial.

 Raskin has been vegetarian since 2009.

 Health

 In May 2010, Raskin was diagnosed with colon cancer.
 He received six weeks of radiation and chemotherapy, and surgery to remove part of his colon, followed by more chemotherapy through early 2011.

 In December 2022, Raskin announced that he had been diagnosed with diffuse large B-cell lymphoma, and said he would undergo chemoimmunotherapy, which he completed in April 2023.
-To mask the hair loss which occurred because of the treatments, Raskin often publicly wore bandannas, some of which were gifts from musician and actor Steven Van Zandt, who has long worn one as a trademark.
+To mask the hair loss which occurred because of the treatments, Raskin often publicly wore bandanas, some of which were gifts from musician and actor Steven Van Zandt, who has long worn one as a trademark.
 On April 27, 2023, he said the cancer was in remission.